 EU labors to keep nuclear deal alive after new Iran moves

-At talks in Brussels, the EU powers that signed the 2015 agreement — Britain, France and Germany — were expected to signal what action should be taken as the bloc awaits a new report from the International Atomic Energy Agency on whether Iran is still complying with its commitments.
+At talks in Brussels, the EU powers that signed the 2015 Iran nuclear deal — Britain, France and Germany — were expected to signal what action should be taken as the bloc awaits a new report from the International Atomic Energy Agency later Monday on whether Iran is still complying with its commitments.

+"We want to preserve the (deal), but Iran must finally return to its commitments and comply with them, otherwise we will reserve the right to use all mechanisms that are set out in the agreement," said German Foreign Minister Heiko Maas.

 "It's a great agreement and we need to keep it alive," Slovakia's foreign minister, Miroslav Lajcak, told reporters.
-But it remains unclear what more the EU can do as Iran's economy buckles under the weight of sanctions, apart from renew its appeals for restraint and dialogue.
+But it remains unclear what more the EU can do as Iran's economy buckles under the weight of the sanctions, apart from renewing its appeals for restraint and dialogue.

 One option could be to trigger the dispute mechanism in the agreement, which would open a window of up to 30 days to resolve the problem.
 Some are even calling on the Europeans to impose their own sanctions on Iran.